HWDance/DeconfoundingFlowMatching/README.md

 ## Causal interpretation

-For the standard causal interpretation of `P(Y(a))`, the usual identifying conditions are required: consistency, conditional exchangeability given `X`, and positivity/overlap.
-In generative rebalancing applications without that causal interpretation, the same target can instead be read as replacing the empirical `(A,X)` regime by `A=a` and the marginal distribution of `X`, while retaining the conditional outcome law.
+For the standard causal interpretation of $P(Y(a))$, the usual identifying conditions are required: consistency, conditional exchangeability given $X$, and positivity/overlap.
+In generative rebalancing applications without that causal interpretation, the same target can instead be read as replacing as the distribution of outcomes with attribute $A=a$ in the regime where $A \perp X$.

 ## Tests

-The test suite exercises the actual configuration matrix rather than historical module names:

 - vector target + independent coupling;
 - vector target + EOT;